Loaded (Tiwa Savage and Asake song)

-"Loaded" is a song by Nigerian singers Tiwa Savage and Asake.
-It was released on 8 November 2022, through 222 Entertainment and Everything Savage, as the third single from the Empire Distribution compilation album Where We Come From, Vol. 01 (2022).
-Produced by Magicsticks, its accompanying music video was directed by TG Omori.
+"Loaded" is a song recorded by Nigerian singers Tiwa Savage and Asake for the compilation album Where We Come From, Vol. 01 (2022).
+It was produced by Magicsticks and released on 8 November 2022, via 222 Entertainment and Everything Savage.
+"Loaded" was released as the third single from the compilation album.
+The accompanying music video was directed by TG Omori.

 Background

-The track was announced the day before, on Savage's Twitter page.
+The day before it was released, Savage made an announcement about the song via Twitter.

 Composition

 "Loaded" incorporates a blend of musical styles, including Afrobeats, Fuji, and amapiano, combined with elements of choral vocals and melodramatic string arrangements.
 The production, handled by Magicsticks, emphasizes layered instrumentation with syncopated percussion and a textured soundscape.
 Asake's verses highlight themes of confidence and self-assurance, delivered with a distinctive flow that complements the intricate production.
 Tiwa Savage's contribution includes a bold acknowledgment of a leaked sex tape incident, addressing the matter directly with the line, "Who never fuck?
 Hands in the air," which interpolates Black Sherif's "Kwaku the Traveller."
 Her lyrics emphasize resilience and self-love, reinforcing the celebratory tone of the track.